-"Neuter" is a common term for castration in a dog.
+The term "neuter" is used to describe castration in a dog.
 It is the surgical removal of a male dog's testicles.
-A neuter must be performed under general anesthesia by a licensed veterinarian.
-A neuter is sometimes referred to as getting the dog "fixed."
+Neutering must be performed under general anesthesia by a licensed veterinarian.
+Neutering is sometimes referred to as getting the dog "fixed."

 Why Do Dogs Get Neutered?